ChristilawD/AWS_CloudFormation/README.md

 ## WindowsServerPatching_cf.yaml - Validated and Untested - MarkDown in progress

-This is specific for Windows Server Patching as thge Run Command that is invoked here is specific to Windows Patching.
-The Document used to build this schedule is an AWS Supplied Document that works with the Windows platforms.
+This is specific for Windows Server Patching as the Run Command that is invoked here is specific to Windows Patching.
+The Run Command Document used to build this schedule is an AWS Supplied Document that works with the Windows platform.

 ### Current Issues